Tutu (album)

-Tutu is a studio album by American jazz trumpeter, composer and bandleader Miles Davis, released on September 29, 1986 by Warner Bros.
+Tutu is a studio album by American jazz trumpeter, composer and bandleader Miles Davis, released on September 29, 1986, by Warner Bros.
 Records.
 The album is Miles Davis' tribute to Archbishop Desmond Tutu who was a human rights and anti-apartheid activist.
 It was recorded primarily at Capitol Studios in Los Angeles and Clinton Recording in New York, except the song "Backyard Ritual", which was recorded at Le Gonks in West Hollywood.
 Davis received the 1986 Best Jazz Instrumental Performance, Soloist Grammy Award for his performance on the album.

 Background

-Originally some tracks were planned as a collaboration with Prince.
+Some tracks were originally planned as a collaboration with Prince.
 Prince later pulled out for undisclosed reasons, although the two remained firm friends and later collaborated on "Can I Play With U" as well.
 (Davis later covered "Movie Star" and "Penetration" by Prince.)
 Davis ultimately worked with bassist/multi-instrumentalist Marcus Miller.
 Miller wrote and arranged all the songs, except "Tomaas" (co-written by Davis), "Backyard Ritual" (by keyboardist George Duke), and "Perfect Way" (by pop group Scritti Politti).
 The music is strongly inspired by mid-1980s R&B and funk, with heavy use of synthesizers, sequencers and drum machines.
 Miller performed the bulk of instrumentation on the album, including bass guitar, synthesizers and drum machines, bass clarinet and soprano saxophone.

 As indicated in the notes accompanying the album, Tutu was produced by Tommy LiPuma and Marcus Miller, with the exception of "Backyard Ritual", which was co-produced by Duke and LiPuma.

 The cover was designed by Eiko Ishioka and photographed by Irving Penn.
 Eiko Ishioka received the 1987 Grammy Award for Best Album Package for her work as the art director.
 The original vinyl album featured a colored inner sleeve printed with the album credits on one side and a photograph of Davis's left hand (with middle finger depressed) on the reverse.